vahzco/socialemperors/README.md

 - Extract the downloaded zip file to a suitable location.

 ## How to Play
+- **For LAN:** Build by running the `build.bat` script in `socialemperors/build`.

-- Run the *social-emperors* executable.
+- Run the *social-emperors* executable – under `socialemperors/build/dist` after build.
-- Open your flash browser and navigate to `http://127.0.0.1:5050/`.
+- Open your flash browser and navigate to:
+  - `http://127.0.0.1:5050/` – up to version `alpha 0.03a`
+  - Your host device Local IP adress and Port (`5050` by default) – e.g. 192.168.1.XXX:5050.
+> [!WARNING]
+> - `http://127.0.0.1:5050/` doesn't currently work when the Host has a defined Local IP.
+> - The changes allowing for Local Network play have not been tested when trying to run offline on the host device without a Local IP.
+> - **But** it works without a network connection if it still _remembers_ the last assigned IP, which can then be used to access the game.

 :information_source: To play on GNU/Linux check [this page](LINUX.md).